knpuniversity/oauth/knpu/logging-in.rst

 Cool.
 But be careful.
 Is it easy to fake someone else's email address on COOP?
-If so, I could register with someone else's email there and then use this to login that user's TopCluck account.
-With something other than COOP's own user id, you need to think about if it's possible that you're getting falsified information.
+If so, I could register with someone else's email there and then use this to login to that user's TopCluck account.
+With something other than COOP's own user id, you need to think about whether or not it's possible that you're getting falsified information.
 If you're not sure, it might be safe to break the process here and force the user to type in their TopCluck password for this account before linking them.
 That's a bit more work, but we do it here on KnpUniversity.com.